 iii.
-Relationship Between the Solvency Self-Assessment, Solvency Needs and Capital and Risk Management iv.
+Relationship Between the Solvency Self-Assessment, Solvency Needs, and Capital and Risk Management iv.
 Solvency Self-Assessment Approval Process

-The GSSA process (and, for Hamilton Re, the CISSA process) is driven by a risk assessment, as described below.
+The GSSA process for Parent (and, for Hamilton Re, the CISSA process) is driven by a risk assessment, as described below.

-The Parent Underwriting and Risk Committee is responsible for overseeing, reviewing and evaluating the enterprise risk management activities of the Group, including the risk management framework employed by management, and reviewing and approving associated policies.
-The Group Chief Risk Officer and other senior officers are members of a management-level Group Risk Management Committee with documented responsibilities, which receives reports from the Subsidiary Risk Management Committees, which also have documented procedures.
+The Parent Underwriting and Risk Committee is responsible for overseeing, reviewing, and evaluating the enterprise risk management activities of the Group, including the risk management framework employed by management, and reviewing and approving associated policies.
+The Parent Chief Risk Officer and other senior officers are members of a management-level Group Risk Management Committee with documented responsibilities, which receives reports from the Subsidiary Risk Management Committees, which also have documented procedures.
 The risks highlighted through such identification procedures are considered by the Parent Board in developing the Group's strategies.

-The Group Chief Risk Officer, with assistance from the actuarial teams at the Subsidiaries, oversees the preparation of the GSSA documentation and analysis.
-In addition, the Group Chief Risk Officer with assistance from the Chief Actuary and Chief Risk Officer, Bermuda, are responsible for preparation of the Hamilton Re CISSA.
+The Parent Chief Risk Officer, with assistance from the actuarial teams at the Subsidiaries, oversees the preparation of the GSSA documentation and analysis.
+In addition, the Parent Chief Risk Officer with assistance from the Chief Actuary and Chief Risk Officer, North America, are responsible for preparation of the Hamilton Re CISSA.
 The results of the CISSA are presented to the Hamilton Re Board for review and approval, and the results of the GSSA are presented to the Parent Board for review and approval.
-The GSSA and CISSA are also considered by the Group Risk Management Committee and the Hamilton Re Risk Management Committee, respectively.